d-stprix/alpaca-data-prep/README.md

 - Each month has a separate set of .Feather files.
 - candlesticks.py: Produces candlestick data including functionality for adding technical indicators.

+**Be sure to refer to the Wiki for implementation and performance details!**

 ![Opener](img/Banner2.JPG)

 ## Getting Started